Black Friday Deals

 I’m a diehard fan of manual brewing, so I’ve really enjoyed writing this guide for you.
 By now you will have probably realized that one dripper is never enough!
 Seriously, there’s nothing to stop you buying two or three.
 Then you can fully geek out and conduct pour-over experiments to your heart’s content.

-People often ask me about the best coffee beans to use for pour-over.
+People often ask me about the best coffee beans for pour-over.
 Well, in my opinion you should opt for light and fruity beans with a medium roast profile.
 Something from East Africa or Latin America will work nicely because you’ll be able to brew clean, medium-bodied coffee with an incredible depth of flavor.

 What’s the best pour-over coffee maker in your opinion?
 Is there a dripper I’ve overlooked?
 I look forward to hearing about it!